ncopenpass/CampaignFinance/.github/pull_request_template.md

-# What did you do?
+# What?

-Description of changes that weere made, new systems or servicees that were added, and how things were implemented.
+Description of changes that were made, new systems or services that were added, and how things were implemented.

-# Why did you do it?
+# Why?

 Description of why we made the changes.
-Ideeally, user-centric description along with any errors that we were experiencing before the fix was made.
+Ideally, user-centric description along with any errors that we were experiencing before the fix was made.

 ## GitHub Issue